Debate #2 – Let Me Talk

 The debate, conducted as a town hall meeting, included those eighty-two people with their own question for a candidate.
 First, why so many people, they too must have been rather upset watching two grown men constantly calling the other – wrong.
 I did not want to use the other word, it may sound as if two grown men were bullies.
-Isn’t that what we teach out children not to do?
+Isn’t that what we teach our children not to do?

 In my opinion, neither candidate gave a direct answer, although they certainly tried.
 Let me point out a few very important issues that were either discussed or left untouched in my world, and yours.

 Romney pointed out he has experience with economics; correct.
 He pointed out his State has helped those without health care; correct.
 He stated he has always balanced the budget; correct.
 His outstanding record as a businessman is a plus regarding without fixing the economy nothing will help the middle class; correct.
-He stated everyone in business, no matter the size, he will help with less taxes to the government, which will build our economy; correct.
+He stated everyone in business, no matter the size, he will help with fewer taxes to the government, which will build our economy; correct.
 He mentioned, and this is a big one, he works on a bipartisan level; correct.

-We know Governor’s make great presidents, one example, President Clinton the Governor of Arkansas, when he took office our country was in debt by the time he left office we had a surplus ear marked for seniors and to keep Medicare, and social security solvent.
+We know governors make great presidents, one example, President Clinton the Governor of Arkansas, when he took office our country was in debt by the time he left office we had a surplus earmarked for seniors and to keep Medicare, and social security solvent.

 What bothered me was the President speaking about all that he has accomplished with new jobs, but why has the unemployment climbed each year he has been in office?
-Yes, he agreed to bring a foreign company to our soil, and following this so called new influx of jobs are foreign people to fill them.
+Yes, he agreed to bring a foreign company to our soil, and following this so-called new influx of jobs are foreign people to fill them.
 We here in America are hoping the amount of new business brought into one area in this country, will give the average American work.
 We are still waiting.
 The President mentions over and over working with the community colleges.
 I understand one specific issue, his work with Hudson Valley Community College, recently known as Hudson Valley College, who is now on the ground where Global Foundries is located.
 The President hopes to use those students accepted into the program of high tech, for the corporation, when they graduate.
-He came to the area and promised more schools will be built, nothing has happened, and four thousand families will be setteling here, the second two thousand are soon to land on our shores.
+He came to the area and promised more schools will be built, nothing has happened, and four thousand families will be settling here, the second two thousand are soon to land on our shores.
 The schools need extra help with teachers who understand many foreign languages.
 Students are seeing an influx of new students, while teachers lost their jobs during the last year.
-Imagine, many of them were reading and language teachers, just when theses teachers are needed the most.
+Imagine, many of them were reading and language teachers, just when these teachers are needed the most.
 I guess the President’s promises are kept on tape from the previous election.

 His plan to improve our Country is putting people back to work, but without a place to work, without giving breaks to the employer’s to invest in their business no matter how large, this has not happened.

-Although I have mentioned that my part of the country seems to be doing better then others, it is because of a large corporation needing high tech talent.
+Although I have mentioned that my part of the country seems to be doing better than others, it is because of a large corporation needing high tech talent.
 This type of talent is not here, it is delivered to us, as I mentioned.
 So where has he placed his efforts, not every American can hold a high tech job, one with precise talent on a given area.
-During the debate he had to mention manufacturing jobs because the people in America come from all walks of life.
+During the debate, he had to mention manufacturing jobs because the people in America come from all walks of life.

 Many businesses, even in our area, have closed, unable to stay open due to the amount of money the government takes – amount sold, and those unemployed not shopping.
 It made sense – we all know if there are no jobs, how can anyone promise jobs without a plan to establish those falling apart first.
 The President must add incentives to get the economy rolling.
 People I have talked to who own small businesses say they can’t remain open, their doors are closing.
 But, the President bailed out General Motors, did you know how he managed to do it?
 I will let you figure that one out, I don’t want to get into trouble.

-He also bailed out the banks – but lets think back on those 29% interest rates, and when Hillary Clinton was Senator of NY she promised to cap the interest the banks were receiving on credit card debt, and she did.
+He also bailed out the banks – but let’s think back on those 29% interest rates, and when Hillary Clinton was Senator of NY she promised to cap the interest the banks were receiving on credit card debt, and she did.
 Many banks promised the world and are now under target by those who believed them, some taken to court, and legal action is in progress.
 The bank I am referring to was one offering those who took out an insurance plan on their card, would not be charged interest during those times when they could not pay due to unfortunate, legal circumstances.
-They never kept their promise, and the card holders kept receiving higher and higher payments due along with interest on top of it.
+They never kept their promise, and the cardholders kept receiving higher and higher payments due along with interest on top of it.

 During this time the small banks and credit unions were all in good shape, and wanted to help the people as best they could – then the government slapped rules on them, regarding what they can and cannot do, after asking for money to bail out the larger banks.
 This was outrageous, and should not have been the way to help those banks who corrupted the people.